 I have been playing a fair amount of Forbidden Island recently.
 As I have said in my review, I think it’s a well-designed game and I am enjoying it.
 So I was curious if there is something more on offer – and sure there is.
 Forbidden Island has received two “sequels“: Forbidden Desert and Forbidden Sky

 They aren’t really sequels in a strict sense of the word, more like spiritual successors.
-Designed by Matt Leacock and published by Gamewright, they use the same cooperative principle of trying to achieve a certain goal while fighting the game, while each of them is sufficiently different and fresh.
-Unique, if I may.
+Designed by Matt Leacock and published by Gamewright, they use the same cooperative principle of trying to achieve a common goal while fighting the game, while each of them is sufficiently different and fresh.

 Titles are connected by the story-line.
-Helicopter, that you used to escape the Island, crash-lands at the Desert and you must build an ancient flying machine to escape.
+The helicopter you used to escape the Island, crash-lands in the Desert and you must build an ancient flying machine to escape.
 With this flying machine, you then fly to a secret power platform 7000ft in the air to launch a rocket, which will take you to find an ancient Archean civilization (whatever that may be).